Ziqing19/LabelPixivBookmarks/README.md

   - By default, the script will categorize those NSFW works into the R-18 tag
   - If you don't want the tag, set it as *No* before starting

+## Remove All Tags from Selected Works

+- The script can help you remove all tags from selected artworks easily
+- This usually helps when you want to reset multiple images to Uncategorized
+- Click on the ***Edit Bookmarks*** button, and you will find an extra ***Remove Tags*** button below the tags section
+- The button is disabled until you select several images

+## Remove a Bookmark Tag from Related Works

+- It is not hard for you to find that a new button named ***Delete Tag XXX*** comes out when you click on the Edit Bookmarks button
+- This will help you to remove this bookmark tag from ***ALL*** related images
+- This operation will not affect the bookmarked status, i.e. the images will become uncategorized if there is not any other tag remains

 ## Search Your Bookmarks

 - You can also search your bookmarks with this script